Vision Boarding Actually Works. Here’s How to Make One, According to the Pros

 A study of 65 tennis players published in Basic and Applied Social Psychology suggests the effectiveness of imagery.
 In the study, participants who were tasked with improving their tennis skills and outperforming other players did better after being prompted to imagine the experience of completing 20 serves and hitting the target line every time.

-Essentially, imagery embodies the old “If you believe it, you can achieve it” adage—and this is exactly what vision boards can tangibly provide.
+Essentially, imagery embodies the “if you believe it, you can achieve it” adage—and this is exactly what vision boards can tangibly provide.
 “An image can capture a thousand words.
 They allow us to get out of our logical brain and into more of an intuitive, emotional, felt sense of self,” Laifer says.

 And just as some of us are visual learners, some of us are also “visual connectors,” Laifer adds.
 For example, an image of you sitting on the beach feeling peaceful in nature may resonate more than writing down the words, “I want to feel peaceful and present in nature.”